 In the medium of video games, the Wipeout series is perhaps the purest expression of the Futurist Manifesto.
-Racing in video games has often celebrated the speed machine at its most outré, and certainly the shoot-’em-up genre features enough dizzying motion and ultraviolence to lay claim to the Futurist legacy, but the Wipeout series has prominently combined breakneck speed and martial fervour with a technophilic delight in the vehicles that lance around its racetracks.
-Gameplay is defined by a combination of hi-tech ship-to-ship combat and a race to the finish line, with the player piloting an anti-gravity racecraft that hovers above the track surface: a convergence of automobile and aeroplane that would surely have been adored by the Futurists.
+Racing games have celebrated the speed machine at its most outré, and the shoot-’em-up genre features enough dizzying motion and ultraviolence to lay claim to the Futurist legacy, but the Wipeout series has prominently combined breakneck speed and martial fervour with a technophilic delight in the vehicles that lance around its racetracks.
+Gameplay is defined by a combination of hi-tech ship-to-ship combat and a race to the finish line, with the player piloting an anti-gravity racecraft that hovers above the track surface: a convergence of the automobile and aeroplane that would surely have been adored by the Futurists.

-Among the series, Wip3out (3) is unrivaled in its commitment to creating a plausible and coherent fictional world as the proscenium for its gameplay.
+Among the series, Wip3out (3) is unrivalled in its commitment to creating a plausible and coherent fictional world as the proscenium for its gameplay.
 In pursuit of this objective it dares to do something radical within the medium; Wip3out is seemingly so bold as to propose its own manifesto.
 The most conspicuous evidence of this manifesto is found in the accompanying printed manual, wherein we can read a selection of quotes given by the fictitious spokespeople of the F7200 Race League.
 Compare a statement from Amara Beshir, President of racing team Assegai Developments, with one from Marinetti in the Futurist Manifesto: